Koyil Kaalai

 Koyil Kaalai is a 1993 Indian Tamil-language action drama film directed and co-produced by Gangai Amaran.
 The film stars Vijayakanth, Kanaka and Sujatha.
 The music was composed by Ilaiyaraaja who also co-produced the film.
-It was released on 14 January 1993, during Pongal.
+It was released on 14 January 1993, during Pongal, and became a success in rural and semi-rural areas.

 Plot

 24 years ago, a couple, grief-stricken by the stillbirth of their child, pleaded with God to grant their baby life.
 Miraculously, the child was revived, and in gratitude, the parents dedicated him to the Uppiliyappan temple.
 The child, now grown, is Uppiliyappan "Uppili," a devoted temple aide who resides and takes care of the temple.
 The wealthy landlord, Sundaralingam, manages the temple's vast properties.
 Maragathammal, the newly appointed executive officer from the TNHRCE department, assumes charge of the temple.
 Maragathammal's daughter, Usha, was rendered mute after witnessing a tragic accident.
 Uppili's kindness and care help Usha develop a soft spot for him.
 Arasayi, an orphan, requests Maragathammal to allow her to stay in the temple.
 Instead, Maragathammal arranges alternative accommodation and a small coconut store for Arasayi with Uppili's assistance.

 Sundaralingam who has taken a lease on the temple's land refuses to pay the rent dues despite Maragathammal's warnings.
 Arasayi playfully teases Uppili, developing feelings for him, but he doesn't reciprocate.
 Uppili works multiple jobs throughout the day to make ends meet.
 One day, he witnesses Murugesan stealing the temple jewels due to his family's poverty.
 Murugesan is caught, and mistakenly believing Uppili betrayed him, he vows to seek revenge.
 Unbeknownst to Murugesan, Uppili secretly resolves his family's poverty.
 Uppili also thwarts Sundaralingam's attempt to abduct the temple cows.
 However, Maragathammal informs Uppili that the cows have been officially released to Sundaralingam, rendering them powerless to intervene.
 Meanwhile, Sundaralingam, seeking revenge, pretends to be benevolent and proposes marriage to Usha.
 However, Maragathammal declines, and when Sundaralingam attempts to bribe her, she cleverly records it as a rent payment, infuriating him.